-Draining and farming the Delta's historical wetlands also initiated a process of land subsidence, mostly due to the oxidation of peat soils but also from wind erosion (DSC, 2013b; DSC, 2022a).
+Draining and farming the Delta's historical wetlands also initiated a process of land subsidence, mostly due to the oxidation of peat soils but also from wind erosion (Council, 2013b; Council, 2022a).
 Drainage and cultivation dried the saturated peat, reducing its volume by approximately half; it is estimated that drainage of the Delta's peatlands has led to the loss of half of the Delta's soil carbon stock (Windham-Myers et al., 2023).
-Early cultivation practices also included burning, which further reduced the volume of the soil and altered its structure (DSC, 2013b; DSC, 2022a).
+Early cultivation practices also included burning, which further reduced the volume of the soil and altered its structure (Council, 2013b; Council, 2022a).
 Because of this historic and ongoing subsidence, much of the central Delta today is below sea level, with some islands as low as 9 meters below sea level (Windham-Myers et al., 2023).
-Ongoing subsidence continues today across much of the Delta; negative impacts from subsidence include worsening flood risks and increased levee maintenance costs, increased risks to water quality and water supply reliability, reduced extent of areas suitable for restoration of tidal marsh habitat, and significant greenhouse gas (GHG) emissions (DSC, 2022a).
-Deverel et al. (2020) estimated that the total annual GHG emission from organic-matter oxidation in the Delta is 2 million metric tons of carbon dioxide equivalent-approximately 1% of the state's total GHG emissions, 6% of the state's agricultural emissions, and 21% of the state's non-animal agricultural emissions.
+Ongoing subsidence continues today across much of the Delta; negative impacts from subsidence include worsening flood risks and increased levee maintenance costs, increased risks to water quality and water supply reliability, reduced extent of areas suitable for restoration of tidal marsh habitat, and significant greenhouse gas (GHG) emissions (Council, 2022a).
+Deverel et al. (2020) estimated that the total annual GHG emission from organic-matter oxidation in the Delta is 2 million metric tons of carbon dioxide equivalent - approximately 1% of the state's total GHG emissions, 6% of the state's agricultural emissions, and 21% of the state's non-animal agricultural emissions.

-The degradation of the Delta landscape-through the draining and conversion of its wetlands to farmland-has been detrimental to many ecosystems, and, from an ecocultural perspective, it further eroded the basis of Native cultures and lifeways.

-After levee building and reclamation efforts were complete, many Chinese immigrants remained in the Delta to work as tenant farmers and low-wage farm laborers.
-California's 1913 Alien Land Act prohibited these Asian immigrants from purchasing land, whether it was for residential or agricultural purposes.
-Many
+The degradation of the Delta landscape - through the draining and conversion of its wetlands to farmland - has been detrimental to many ecosystems, and, from an ecocultural perspective, it further eroded the basis of Native cultures and lifeways.
+After levee building and reclamation efforts were complete, some Chinese immigrants remained in the Delta to work as tenant farmers and low-wage farm laborers.
+However, Chinese immigrant presences diminished due to the absolute 10-year ban on immigration through the 1882 Chinese Exclusion Act.
+Many Chinese immigrants found refuge in the Delta's "Chinatowns".
+One unique example is the

-Chinese immigrants settled in the Delta's Chinatown, originally named Lockeport.
-Today, the town now known as "Locke" still stands and remains much the same as it was when it was built over one hundred years ago, even having withstood flooding, poverty, racial discrimination, and neglect (National Park Service, 2018; The Locke Foundation, n.d.).
+Delta legacy community of Locke, originally named Lockeport - the only town in the U.S. that was built exclusively by Chinese Americans for Chinese Americans (Visit CA Delta, 2025).
+Today, the town of Locke still stands and remains much the same as it was when it was built over one hundred years ago, even having withstood flooding, poverty, racial discrimination, and neglect (DOI, 2018; The Locke Foundation, n.d.).
+One such instance of neglect pertains to Locke's water system, which reportedly has arsenic levels far above the state and federal standards (Kitagaki, 2018).
+For communities like Locke experiencing water quality and infrastructure concerns, solutions like overhauling a system or adding a new water connection are often costly and inaccessible.